 - A final recommended implementation and management plan with timeline, quality control measures, and management/supervision structure that will meet the objectives of the assessment.
-Please include CVs of key personnel. - Any support if needed and/or required to obtain IRB approval from the National Ethics Committee for Health Research (NECHR) (currently submitted for approval in July). - A final sampling approach based on the sample size and information provided (see Annex C for additional sampling information). - A review of current tool translations and any additional language translations required for the operational areas or arrangements for local ethnic translators if needed (tools are currently provided in English and Lao) to be approved by the JSI Activity Manager - A pilot test of the qualitative tools prior to training to test for interview length, clarity or questions, and accuracy of translations, with modifications provided to the tools. - Recruitment of the qualitative interviewers in sufficient size (expect that both male and female interviewers/note takers will be recruited so that males can lead male groups and females, female groups). - Provision of any equipment to record the FGDs during data collection. - Development of training materials for qualitative interviewers that includes the following components (anticipated 4-5 day training): (1) introduction to the study objectives, roles, and protocols; (2) skills on conducting qualitative interviews and building rapport with respondents; (3) field work procedures/protocols; (4) review of all questionnaires; (6) use of the recording equipment; and (7) research ethics, including any COVID precautions and written informed consent procedures for the study.
-This will include an orientation to and hands-on practice conducting practice interviews in sessions during the training as well as a practice field test.
-Final agenda to be approved by the JSI Activity Manager. - Lead coordination processes at the provincial, district and community levels to agree on dates and other logistics needed for the FGDs and recruitment of participants, in collaboration with designated JSI project staff. - Preparing summary notes for all FGDs (in English) for all FGDs; full transcripts in Laos for all recordings, at least 40% of transcripts translated to English, and the audio recordings of all FGDs. - An analysis plan co-developed in collaboration with the JSI Activity Manager. - A preliminary report and PowerPoint presentation based on an outline co-developed in collaboration with the JSI Activity Manager. - Co-lead a presentation of preliminary results to MOH.
+Please include CVs of key personnel. - Any support if needed and/or required to obtain IRB approval from the National Ethics Committee for Health Research (NECHR) (currently submitted for approval in July). - A final sampling approach based on the sample size and information provided (see Annex C for additional sampling information). - A review of current tool translations and any additional language translations required for the operational areas or arrangements for local ethnic translators if needed (tools are currently provided in English and Lao) to be approved by the JSI Activity Manager. - Finalization to the programming for the electronic data collection platform if needed and establishment of the needed account (SurveyCTO is highly preferred as the data collection platform). - A pilot test of the quantitative tools prior to training to test for interview length, clarity or questions, appropriateness of response categories, and accuracy of translations, with modifications provided to the tools and electronic data collection platform. - Recruitment of the data collection team of sufficient size. - Provision of tablets and/or phones for data collection. - Development of training materials for quantitative data enumerators that includes the following components (anticipated 4-5 day training): (1) introduction to the study objectives, roles, and protocols; (2) skills on conducting quantitative interviews and building rapport with respondents; (3) field work procedures/protocols; (4) review of all questionnaires; (6) use of the electronic data collection devices; and (7) research ethics, including any COVID precautions and informed consent procedures.
+The training should also include a "practice experience" in a nearby location that will not be counted as part of the sample.
+Final agenda to be approved by JSI Activity Manager. - Lead coordination processes at the provincial, district and community levels to agree on dates and other logistics needed for data collection, in collaboration with designated JSI project staff. - Data cleaning and validation of the quantitative database.
+Must be provided in a Commaseparated Values (CSV) file with numerically coded data and an accompanying codebook.
+Exception will be "other" categories that require text. - An analysis plan co-developed in collaboration with the JSI Activity Manager, which includes the sets of analysis tables to complete.
+Analysis is preferred in Stata. - A preliminary report and PowerPoint presentation based on an outline co-developed in collaboration with the JSI Activity Manager. - Co-lead a presentation of preliminary results to MOH.